The Process of Thermoforming Plastics

 Thermoforming is, at its core, the process of taking a sheet of plastic material, heating it up until its pliable, and forming it to a three-dimensional shape, then trimming and finishing it into a usable product.
 Here’s how the process works.

-The next step in the thermoforming process is the creation of the mold that the plastic will be heated to, commonly called tooling.
-Our thermoforming process uses aluminum molds.
+The next step in the thermoforming machining process is the creation of the mold that the plastic will be heated to, commonly called tooling.
+Our thermoforming plastic process uses aluminum molds.
 Depending on the size and complexity of the materials being used in the project, it’s often possible to combine several individual parts into a single mold, reducing tooling costs, material costs and production times.
-Our large scale thermoforming capabilities make this a compelling option for many Ray Products customers.
+Our large scale thermoforming machine makes this a compelling option for many Ray Products customers.

 Once the materials are selected and the tooling has been created, the next step is to actually form the plastic to the mold.
 This is done by first heating the plastic sheet to a pliable temperature, then shaping it to the mold using vacuum pressure, air pressure or a combination of both.
 Once the material has been formed to the mold, it’s cooled and removed from the mold, retaining its final shape.
 Since the final project cools against the mold surface under ambient temperatures, finished parts have zero residual stress.